netsec-ethz/scion-tutorials/content/advanced/setup_endhost.md

 rm -r /tmp/gen/ISD*/AS*/{br,bs,ps,cs}*/
 ```

-Configuration of the `scion-daemon` also needs to be changed in order to use IP address of the end host
+The Configuration of the `scion-daemon` also needs to be changed in order to use the IP address of the end host

 ```
 export ENDHOST_IP=example